-A 47% improvement rate is a significant number, and it shows that CRM platforms can help retain customers and improve the customer experience at the same time.
+A 47% improvement rate is significant, showing that CRM platforms can help retain customers and improve customer experience.

-5. 92% of companies believe being customer-centric is key to success, which can be achieved through the solutions offered by a CRM.
+5. 92% of companies believe being customer-centric is critical to success.

 One can define a customer-centric company as one that puts the customer first.

-It’s a priority to do so and will make a company stand out in the marketplace.
+Doing so is a priority and will make a company stand out.

 At the same time, these companies will attract more customers than those who don’t embrace this approach.

-An almost 15% increase in productivity is significant and will play a big part in any decision taken by the people that matter.
+An almost 15% increase in productivity is significant and will play a big part in any decision taken by those who matter.

-There is no doubt that any company can benefit from a simple way of managing their contacts and making better decisions, especially those who want to achieve their business objectives and exceed them.
+No doubt, any company can benefit from a simple way of managing their contacts and making better decisions, especially those who want to achieve and exceed their business objectives.

-7. Better customer relationships and tracking interactions are among the top reasons why 72% of companies use a CRM.
+7. Better customer relationships and tracking interactions are among the top reasons why 72% of companies use a CRM system.

-Sometimes, tracking interactions is easier said than done – especially if the wrong CRM is in place.
+Sometimes, tracking interactions is more accessible said than done – mainly if the wrong CRM exists.

 72% of companies used a CRM to improve customer relationships and track interactions.

-This means a CRM is a method to achieve efficient business management, allowing businesses to keep track of everything and everyone in the company.
+Using a CRM to achieve efficient business management allows businesses to keep track of everything and everyone in the company.

-8. The industries in which CRMs are most widely used are the real estate (25% of users) and consulting industry (11% of users).
+8. The most-CRM-used industries include the real estate (25% of users) and consulting industries (11% of users).
 The insurance and distribution industries follow these at 8% each.

-Understanding which industries play a significant role in the CRM market is essential for those trying to position themselves the right way.
+Understanding which industries play a significant role in the CRM market is essential for those trying to position themselves correctly.

 The numbers show that real estate and consulting play a big part in the CRM sector, meaning they can be in higher demand for CRM systems.